rust-lang-cn/book-cn/src/ch06-01-defining-an-enum.md

 common issues with null: assuming that something isn’t null when it actually is.

-Not having to worry about missing an assumption of having a not-null value helps you to be more confident in your code.
+Not having to worry about incorrectly assuming a not-null value helps you to be more confident in your code.
 In order to have a value that can possibly be null, you must explicitly opt in by making the type of that value `Option<T>`.
 Then, when you use that value, you are required to explicitly handle the case when the value is null.
 Everywhere that a value has a type that isn’t an `Option<T>`, you *can* safely assume that the value isn’t null.
 This was a deliberate design decision for Rust to limit null’s pervasiveness and increase the safety of Rust code.

 So, how do you get the `T` value out of a `Some` variant when you have a value of type `Option<T>` so you can use that value?
 The `Option<T>` enum has a large